 After medical school, Dr. Solares completed her pediatric residency training at Inova Children’s Hospital in Fairfax.
 She then worked at a pediatric clinic in California that catered mainly to migrant families before taking time off due to a complicated pregnancy.
 After her newborn son was admitted to the Neonatal Intensive Care Unit, Dr. Solares took an extended maternity leave while her husband, a United States Marine who served in Afghanistan and Iraq, was deployed.
 Her experience as a NICU parent and military spouse informs her practice as a pediatrician, giving her a deep understanding of the struggles faced by parents, as well as empathy, particularly for families who have faced similar challenges.

-Dr. Solares is moving to the Northern Virginia area along with her husband, her son and the family dog.
+Dr. Solares moved to the Northern Virginia area in 2021 along with her husband, her son and the family dog.
 When she is not working, she enjoys being outside, walking, hiking and gardening.
 She loves cooking and traveling, having proudly mastered the art of traveling with an infant during her husband’s last deployment.

 Dr. Solares is accepting new patients and is fluent in both English and Spanish.
-She is thrilled to be joining Whole Child Pediatrics and looks forward to getting to know our Whole Child families!
+She is thrilled to have joined Whole Child Pediatrics and enjoys getting to know our Whole Child families!